gi1mic/rc28_emulator/readme.md

 The arduino will also appear as a serial COM port on your machine.
 This means you can use standard "Serial.print" commands within the code to debug if you want.

-A real RC-28 uses a PIC18F14K50 as the processor.
-Microchip have some application notes and sample code for USB usage so it would probably not be a big task to port this to that processor.
-I think ICOM use an 128bit AES key for their firmware upload (on newer releases anyway) so do not think about trying to create a bootloader to read and flash their firmware.

 ##   **Notes:**